mekatronik-achmadi/md_tutorial/electronic/tutorials/stm32_install.md

 In this project, we prefer to use ChibiOS/RT over ST's FWLib.
 Some of reason are:
 - Has RTOS kernel integrated on it
-- APwerelatively same across STM32 chip family, also even across other ARM Cortex-M like LPC, NXP, etc.
+- API relatively same across STM32 chip family, also even across other ARM Cortex-M like LPC, NXP, etc.
-- wealready use it since 2015
+- We already use it since 2015

 We use ChibiOS version 3.0.x.
 You can download [here](https://osdn.net/projects/chibios/scm/svn/tree/head/branches/stable_3.0.x/).